 - When and if the student submits an application for Admission the Admissions Coordinator shall proceed with this candidate as he/she would with any other candidate applying for Admission to the College and ensuring he/she meets all admissions requirements for the program of study.

 Students must apply to the program and be granted acceptance prior to their visa application, as a copy of their letter of acceptance is a required part of the student visa application process.
-West Coast College admissions staff are available to answer any questions you may have regarding your student visa application.
+Admissions staff are available to answer any questions you may have regarding your student visa application.

 Unless otherwise stated in the Immigration Regulations, anyone wishing to study in Canada must obtain a student authorization prior to traveling to Canada.
 To obtain a student authorization applicants are required to provide evidence that they have been accepted to study, have enough money to support themselves while studying, are not inadmissible to Canada and that they intend to leave Canada upon completion of their studies.